Card Transaction Examples

 In this example the cardholder makes a purchase in a mobile app for $40 but cancels it a few minutes later.
 The cardholder has a $500 available balance before the transaction, and it takes place over Mastercard Banknet rails.

-- In the second row, when the cardholder cancels the transaction, the mobile app sends a reversal for 40.00.
+- Row 2 — The cardholder cancels the transaction, and the mobile app sends a reversal for 40.00.
 Galileo releases the 40.00 hold.

 - The merchant never sends a clearing message for the transaction because the authorization and reversal are for the same amount.

-- The third and fourth rows show that after the configured amount of time, both the authorization and its reversal expire.
+- Rows 3–4 — After the configured amount of time, both the authorization and its reversal expire.

 Other network codes